 THE COST OF TRANSPORTATION IN GUATEMALA

 We travelled by shuttle bus through Guatemala.
 Perhaps not the most comfortable option, but certainly the cheapest.
+These small white buses were for tourists – different to the colourful chicken buses and collectivos that predominatly transported locals around.

 Also, something we were becoming used to by that point in our travels was to keep in mind that the shuttles often took much longer than advised.
 The roads were in quite poor condition at times; it was slow going and bumpy.